Skip to content

 I’ve always encouraged my fellow INFPs to find their strengths and pursue a career catering to their innate gifts.
 This blog is a constant reminder to “figure out your strengths, don’t patch up weaknesses, be authentic, nurture your gifts” and so on.
 Actually, I’ve already written them in the posts linked below.

-But while figuring out your strengths leads to monumental turning points, did you think it would all be easy-breezy after that?
-A big NA-AH.
-INFP’s indecisiveness doesn’t end there.
-And I’m a living testament!
+But while figuring out your strengths leads to monumental understanding of ourselves, unfortunately, INFP’s indecisiveness doesn’t end there.

-And honestly, just recently, I plunged into that muddle, again. *enter my self-conscious laugh*
+And honestly, just recently, I plunged into that trap of career-hopping, again.
+Despite understanding my true strengths, I still get confused about which path to take. *enter my self-conscious laugh*

-I have been working on building a website for the past 10 months.
-Then, I was offered to go back to teaching automotive students.
-At the same time, I joined a very active local church, and eagerly joined event after event.
+While working on building a website for the past 10 months, I was unexpectedly offered to go back to teaching automotive students.

 “I can do this!”
 I thought.